Dasharo/docs/docs/unified-test-documentation/dasharo-performance/400-coreboot-boot-measure.md

 The output of the command should contain the information about duration of all boot stages.

-## CBMEM002.001 coreboot booting time measure after warmboot (Ubuntu 22.04)
+## CBMEM002.001 coreboot booting time measure after warm boot (Ubuntu 22.04)

 **Test description**

-This test aims to verify whether the DUT boots after warmboot and how long this process takes.
+This test aims to verify whether the DUT boots after warm boot and how long this process takes.
 This test case may be re-done several times to to average the results and specify the platform stability.